Social Security is America's national pension fund. This post will explore Social Security strategies for a better

 Maximum Social Security Benefits

-The maximum Social Security benefit for someone retiring at full retirement age in 2019 is $2,861 and will go up 1.6% or so in 2020 and another 1.6% or so in 2021 to keep up with inflation.
+The maximum Social Security benefit for someone retiring at full retirement age in 2023 is $3,627.
+Back in 2019 it was $2,861.
+Typically the amount goes up roughly 1.6% a year to keep up with inflation.

-The average Social Security benefit is closer to $1,450 a month.
-Receiving the average $17,400 a year in Social Security benefits is good supplemental income.
+The average Social Security benefit, however, is closer to $1,827 a month.
+Receiving the average $21,924 a year in Social Security benefits is good supplemental income.
 But it’s not enough to live a comfortable retirement lifestyle in most parts of the country.
+Here are some Social Security benefit stats from the 2023 Social Security Benefits report.

 - All Retired Workers: $1,827/month